tradingview/rest_integrations_docs/source/trading/Authentification.rst

   be unique.
 On the TradingView side, all OAuth secrets are kept in a special high-security secret vault.
 Security audits are performed regularly.

+.. important:: Since the procedure for refreshing the token occurs asynchronously and takes some time, it is possible that there will be a period of time after the broker's server issues a new access token, during which it will receive requests with the old access token, since the new access token is not yet managed to reach the client.
+Therefore, the broker's server should not invalidate the old access token immediately after issuing a new one and accept requests with the old access token for some time, at least until the requests come with the new access token.

 OAuth2 Implicit flow
 ''''''''''''''''''''
-| This type of authorization is implemented in accordance with the `RFC <https://datatracker.ietf.org/doc/html/rfc6749#section-4.2>`_.
+| This type of authorization is implemented in accordance with the `RFC 6749 <https://datatracker.ietf.org/doc/html/rfc6749#section-4.2>`_.
   The procedure for OAuth2 Implicit flow is as follows.

 Authorization
 """""""""""""
 #.
 The user selects a broker in the Trading panel on the Chart page on the TradingView website.
 #.
 The user is shown a login popup where the user clicks the ``Continue`` button
 #.
 A new browser tab is opened by the Authorization URL of the broker, in the GET parameters of the request are transmitted: